itainuri/LF-PF_MTT/README.md

 ## Python Files
 * Models.py - APP('attention') or Unrolling('unrolling') mode. different classes are loaded for each mode.
+* ins_runner.py - parses command line and OptConfig.py for the simulation flags and starts simulation on Instructor.
+* Instructor.py - contains the simulation class Instructor, runs PfBatchHandler.
+* KalmanFIlter.py - runs a single step of Kalman Filter.
+* NN_blocks.py - holds the DNN modules.
+* PfBatchHandler.py - runs a full batch trajectory and calculates OSPA and loss.

+### APP/LF-APP Experiment Files
 * OptConfig.py - default simulation configurations, currently inferencing example with saved weights and with 4 targets.
-* ins_runner.py - parses command line and OptConfig.py for the simulation flags and starts simulation on Instructor.
 * MotionModel - used to propagte particles from one step (apf) and to cretae new trajectories (target_traj_func).
 * SensorModel - creates a sensor response to a target with specific state. used for measuring (apf) and for creating sensor input on simulation (BatchMaker).
 * target_traj_func.py - creates new ground truth trajectories.
 * BatchMaker.py - loads the ground truth trajectories for the simulation from the files, and creates input and expected output pairs.
-* Instructor.py - contains the simulation class Instructor, runs PfBatchHandler.
-* KalmanFIlter.py - runs a single step of Kalman Filter.
 * Atrapp.py - runs a single step of the APP or LF-APP.
 * AtrappModel.py - runs a single iteration of APP/LF-APP.
-* NN_blocks.py - holds the DNN modules.
 * BatchData.py - holds the particles and weights of an iteration (used in PfBatchHandler).
-* PfBatchHandler.py - runs a full batch trajectory and calculates OSPA and loss.

-## Python Unrolling Files
+### SIS (Unrolling) Experiment Files
 * UrOptConfig.py - default simulation configurations, currently inferencing example with saved weights on the three scenarios and 5 SNRs.
 * UrMotionModel - loads the motion model from "Unrolling/saved_mm_params/", creates trajectories on the fly and used to  propagte particles ofn the SISPF and LF-SISPF.
 * UrBatchMaker.py - creates ground truth trajectories for the simulation from the files, and creates input and expected output pairs.